neingeist/virssh/README.md

     Defaults:vmadmin !requiretty
     vmadmin ALL = (root) NOPASSWD: /usr/bin/virsh

-3. For every one of your users, create a line in vmadmin's .ssh/authorized_keys:
+3. For every one of your users, create a line in vmadmin's .ssh/authorized_keys using their SSH public keys:

    command="/usr/local/bin/virssh myfancyvm",permitopen="localhost:5915",no-X11-forwarding,no-agent-forwarding ssh-rsa AAAAB...== myfancyuser@hjome